rtlewis88/rtl88-Themes/README.md

-material-black MAGIC is a new GTK, xfwm4, openbox-3, GNOME-Shell, and Cinnamon- Dark Mode Theme with many transparent elements.
+material-black MAGIC is a new GTK, xfwm4, openbox-3, GNOME-Shell, and Cinnamon- dark mode theme with many transparent elements.

 The material-black MAGIC theme is based on Material Design standards and aims to bring a warm, colorful, and elegant experience to your desktop.
 Black-on-black-on-black with one additional color just where you need it.
 Even more semi-transparent elements on the shells.
 Have some fun!